 The Maldives is one of the world's best scuba diving destinations because of the location, temperature, clear warm waters, and high visibility.
 There many numerous scuba diving sites and ship reck with rich marine life.
 Almost all hotels in the Maldives offer the diving activity.
 For some certain divings, it requires international open water certificate and many diving schools (Shops) have international PADI certified master, with whom you can complete your course.
 This will usually take 4-7 days.
 If you are a non-certified diver still you can join the scuba 15-meter diving activity, to go below than 15-meters, you must complete the course.

-If you are a young traveler, there are many water sports activities that can be thrilling adventures.
+If you are a young traveler with-out body pain, there are many water sports activities that can be thrilling adventures.
 The water sports like windsurfing, jet-ski, catamaran riding, surfing and water ski are among the most famous water sports and can be available from many places.
 These sports require talent and if you are a beginner, it is highly recommended to do with all safety measures.
-Apart from these, there are also some low-level maldives activities which you can do with elderly peoples and children like (Banana ride, fun tube, and kayaking etc...)
+Apart from these, there are also some low-level activities which you can do with elderly peoples and children like (Banana ride, fun tube, and kayaking etc...)

 The Maldives is one of the best big game fishing destinations in the world.
 The only two types of fishing allowed in the Maldives are pole and line fishing.
 Fishing is a highly recommended activity for families and groups.
 It is important to wear safety gloves for line fishing, as you can never expect the size of fishes and most of the time it will be a big surprise for you if you in the right place at the right time.
 The best time for fishing is in the evening starting from 17:00.